 If you have money held by a UK-authorised bank, building society or credit union that failed after 1 January 2017:

-• The FSCS protects 100% of the first £85,000 you have saved, per eligible person, per bank, building society or credit union (not per account).
+- The FSCS protection covers 100% of the first £85,000 you have saved, per eligible person, per bank, building society or credit union (not per account).

 You don’t need to do anything – the FSCS will compensate you automatically and aims to do this within 7 working days of the institution failing.